-One of the main goal in every industry whether in manufacturing or in service, is to have a smooth and reliable operation of every equipment or machines used.
+One of the main goals in every industry whether in manufacturing or in service, is to have a smooth and reliable operation of every equipment or machine used.

 One way to achieve this goal is to implement a quality control procedure, a Preventive Maintenance.